mikeCenters/Baby-Affinity/README.md

 # Change Log:
 ## version 2.0:
 - App overhaul.
 It has been a few years and the entire codebase is updated to support new technologies.
 - Added the ability to view names with a stored last name.
 - Enhanced the feed to support multiple categories of names; Top Names, Favorite Names, etc.
 - Added the ability to favorite names.
+- Users can now share names with a partner to find shared top names and favorites.

 ## version 1.0.2:
 - Fixed a bug with the generator's bell curve formula.
 - The mean was never properly setting.

 ## version 1.0.1:
 - Updated the support links and app description.
 - Website is available.

 ## version 1.0:
 - Initial Release.